web2py/py4web/docs/chapter-06.rst

    def index(): return 1/0

 Fixtures also have a `__prerequisite__` attribute.
-If a fixture takes another fixture as an argument, its value must be appeneded to the list of `__prerequisites__`.
+If a fixture takes another fixture as an argument, its value must be appended to the list of `__prerequisites__`.
 This guarantees that they are always executed in the proper order even if listed in the wrong order.
 It also makes it optional to declare prerequisite fixtures in `action.uses`.